Protonix

 Pediatric Patients

-Safety of PROTONIX in the treatment of Erosive Esophagitis (EE) associated with GERD was evaluated in pediatric patients ages 1 year through 16 years in three clinical trials.
+Safety of PROTONIX in the treatment of EE associated with GERD was evaluated in pediatric patients ages 1 year through 16 years in three clinical trials.
 Safety trials involved pediatric patients with EE; however, as EE is uncommon in the pediatric population, 249 pediatric patients with endoscopically-proven or symptomatic GERD were also evaluated.
 All adult adverse reactions to PROTONIX are considered relevant to pediatric patients.
-In patients ages 1 year through 16 years, the most commonly reported ( > 4%) adverse reactions include: URI, headache, fever, diarrhea, vomiting, rash, and abdominal pain.
+In patients ages 1 year through 16 years, the most commonly reported (>4%) adverse reactions include: URI, headache, fever, diarrhea, vomiting, rash, and abdominal pain.

 For safety information in patients less than 1 year of age see Use In Specific Populations.